 Any data that a customer and its users put into our systems will only be processed in accordance with the customer’s instructions

 TWM Prosoft directly conduct all of data processing activities required to provide the TWM Prosoft services.
 Whilst our servers are based in the UK some of our software development is done outside of the EU.
 The only data that is moved outside the EU however is code based and NOT any personal data which is retained on our UK servers.

 Administrators can archive employee data, via the functionality of the TWM Prosoft services, at any time during the term of the agreement.
 We have included data export commitments in our data processing terms since we began trading, and we will continue offering those after the GDPR comes into force.
 We are always working to enhance the robustness of the data export capabilities of the TWM Prosoft services.
 TWM Prosoft store data backups for 1 year * before the backups are replaced fully and any old data is removed.

 Data Subject's Rights

 TWM Prosoft can provide and export customer data, at any time during the term of the agreement.

 TWM Prosoft will provide contractual commitments around incident notification.
-We will continue to promptly inform you of incidents involving your customer data in line with the data incident terms in our current agreements and the updated terms that apply from 25 May 2018, when the GDPR came into force.
+We will continue to promptly inform you of incidents involving your customer data in line with the data incident terms in our current agreements and the updated terms that will apply from 25 May 2018, when the GDPR comes into force.